Efficient Multi-Point Local Decoding of Reed-Muller Codes via Interleaved Codex: Introduction

 \subsection{Our techniques}

-The main idea of our local decoding is realized through codex introduced in \cite{C11,CCX12}.
+Assume that $f(\bu)_{\bu\in\F_q^m}$ is transmitted for a degree-$d$ polynomial $f(\bx)$ and we want to recover $f(\bw)$ at position $\bw=(w_1,\dots,w_m)$.
+In the curve decoding, one replaces $(x_1,\dots,x_m)$ by $\bw+\Gl\bu_1+\Gl^2\bu_2$ for some random vectors $\bu_1=(u_{11},\dots,u_{1m}),\bu_2=(u_{21},\dots,u_{2m})\in\F_q^m$ (i.e., replace $x_i$ by $w_i+u_{1i}\Gl+u_{2i}\Gl^2$ for $i=1,2,\dots,m$).
+Then the function $f(\bw+\Gl\bu_1+\Gl^2\bu_2)$ becomes a univariate polynomial of degree at most $2d$.
+Thus, one can decode it via Reed-Solomon codes.
+A natural idea to generalize this decoding is to replace $x_i$ by $z_i$ for some function $z_i$ in some Riemann-Roch space $\mL(G)$ for an effective divisor $G$ of an algebraic curve with many rational points.
+Then $f(z_1,\dots,z_m)$ becomes a function in the Riemann-Roch space $\mL(dG)$ and thus one can recover the function $f(z_1,\dots,z_m)$ by using decoding of algebraic geometry codes.
+If we want to recover $f(\bw_i)$ for $i=1,2,\dots,k$, we can simply take some rational points $Q_1,\dots,Q_k$ on this curve such that $(z_1(Q_i),\dots,z_m(Q_i))$ are equal to $\bw_i$ for all $1\le i\le m$.
+Unlike the curve decoding using Reed-Solomon codes where independence is automatically satisfied due to a Vandermonde matrix, here we have to consider independence of the functions $z_1,\dots,z_m$.
+We achieve this through the codex configuration introduced in \cite{C11,CCX12}.
 A codex is nicely implemented in our local decoding because of several properties of codex: (i) a codex has high randomness and uniformity; (ii) a codex provides independent variables that are needed in local decoding of Reed-Muller codes; (iii) a codex also allows correction of errors.

 On the other hands, there are not many ways to construct codex.
 As far as we know, the only way to construct codex is through algebraic curves with many rational points (or more precisely algebraic geometry codes).
 We apply three classes of curves, i.e., projective line, Hermitian curve and the Garcia-Stichtenoth tower, to construction of codex and realize our local decoding.
 Since a good asymptotic tower is usually defined over $\F_{q^2}$, the codex built from such a tower is also defined over $\F_{q^2}$.
 Thus, we have to reduce the field size from $q^2$ to $q$.
 Our technique to achieve this reduction is concatenation of codex via multiplication friendly pairs.
 The multiplication friendly pairs that we employ are simply from Reed-Solomon codes.